Hyde Park Neighborhood Association (HPNA)

-We aim to preserve the character that has made living in the Hyde Park neighborhood so desirable and distinguishes our neighborhood from the rest of St. Louis.
+Our goal is to preserve the character that of Hyde Park neighborhood as a desirable and distinguished neighborhood.
 Working together we can make a difference!

-Our Vision is to connect neighbors, promote activities, and foster community inclusion building a strong, equitable and sustainable neighborhood through education, engagement and collaborations.
+Our Vision - To connect neighbors, businesses and promote civic engagement, fostering community inclusion thereby building a strong equitable and sustainable neighborhood through education, engagement and collaborations.

-Our Purpose is to provide a voice, an effective means of conveying the concerns of the residents and to create and maintain transparency as we strive to operate as a community improvement neighborhood association for the neighborhood.
-Preserve and protect residential values, community and property, while preserving the historic value of the neighborhood, provide social and economic development and establishing Community Benefits Agreements (CBA) as a legally binding agreement between developers and the neighborhood to insure community and civic engagement while working towards the overall rehabilitation and beautification of the neighborhood.
+Our Purpose - To provide a voice, an effective means of conveying the concerns of the residents and to create and maintain transparency as we strive to operate as a community improvement neighborhood association for the neighborhood always working towards the overall rehabilitation and beautification of the neighborhood.

 Regina Dennis-Nana is a native of St. Louis, Missouri and attended public schools, graduating from Beaumont High School.
 She holds a Master’s Degree in Development Anthropology from the State University of New York at Binghamton, where she also received a certificate in French/English Translation from the Comparative Language Department.
 She spent over 30 years working in international development programs, including 15 years as a Foreign Service Officer with the United States Agency for International Development.

 She worked extensively with non-governmental organizations and universities to promote sustainable development or relief programs in the following sectors: healthcare, agriculture and the environment, education, governance, disaster and trade sectors.

 Her core competencies are to build teams to design and implement programs, monitoring and evaluation, budgeting outreach and communication programs.
 She looks forward to promoting community and economic development in Hyde Park.